 Columns G and H, Period and Age: In these columns we get information like "Cretaceous (Late)" and "Maastrichtian", respectively.
 For cases where a species spans multiple periods and ages, the oldest is listed first, then the next oldest, and so on.
 This is counter-intuitive from a geologic point of view, because you might be expecting to see youngest to oldest descending, but *is* intuitive if you are reading top to bottom, because you will then proceed from oldest to youngest in order.
 If it's really confusing, I'll change it.
 In most cases, all records from a specific formation (Column L) will have approximately the same data, but some vary, such as the Cedar Mountain Formation.
 This is an example of a formation with multiple subdivisions of substantially different ages.
 In some cases, the Age is not known, or is so poorly defined as to be a pointless category to list.
 The Lianmuqin Formation is one offender, its age given as Valanginian?–Albian.
 This might as well be flat-out Early Cretaceous.
 Many formations have poorly defined ages.
 I tried my best to find recent estimates, but in many cases they are still fuzzy.
 Some have radiometric ages that are commonly assigned to a particular geologic age based on timing that is now outdated (e.g. a radiometric date that once fell in the Barremian now falls in the Aptian; see also the tweak of the Campanian–Maastrichtian boundary); I have taken this into account.
 I do not put much stock in detailed biostratigraphy using dinosaurs, because too often we're dealing with only, say, an isolated bone from the Colorful Local Landmark Name Formation that looks something like the same bone of Species X from the Damnably Tough Quartz-Cemented Quartz Sandstone, and the DTQ-CQS is poorly dated in the first place.
 Wishful thinking in, wishful thinking out.
 I expect that we'll learn some interesting things once we finally get radiometric dates from a few more of these formations.

-Columns I, J, and K, Landmass, Nation, State/Province/Etc.: these columns handle geography.
-A few nations decided to be difficult and changed their internal divisions in the years since the Dinosaur Distribution chapter of the 2004 edition of The Dinosauria.
+Columns I, J, and K, Landmass, Country, State/Province/Etc.: these columns handle geography.
+A few countries decided to be difficult and changed their internal divisions in the years since the Dinosaur Distribution chapter of the 2004 edition of The Dinosauria.
 France was all right, because it's getting larger regions.
 Madagascar and Portugal were not so easy, Madagascar because it went from large provinces to smaller regions, and Portugal because there were too many systems to choose from.
-In the end, for these two nations I went with the old divisions used in The Dinosauria (2004).
-In some cases, a species is known from more than one nation, national subdivision, or formation (Column L).
+In the end, for these two countries I went with the old divisions used in The Dinosauria (2004).
+In some cases, a species is known from more than one country, subdivision, or formation (Column L).
 In these cases, the place or formation where the holotype (the name-bearing specimen) came from comes first, and the rest follow alphabetically.
-If needed, states/provinces/etc. and formations are also followed by an additional identifier in parentheses, the first letter of the nation (for states/provinces/etc.) or the state/province/etc. (for formations).
+If needed, states/provinces/etc. and formations are also followed by an additional identifier in parentheses, the first letter of the country (for states/provinces/etc.) or the state/province/etc. (for formations).

 Column L, Formation: the geologic unit a fossil was found in.
 I stuck with the formation level except for a couple of cases where the rocks in question had not been divided into formations.
 I did not go down to members.
 You may see some differences between the spreadsheet and other sources, especially if a formation's name has changed since something was named, or if a specimen was later found to have come from a different formation.
 Portugal again proved to be difficult; apparently everyone working in coastal Portugal has their own system for divvying up the Upper Jurassic rocks.